 Welcome to Darek Mihocka's Emulators web site.
-Since 1986 we have pioneered techniques for emulating Atari 8-bit, Atari ST, and Apple Macintosh software on PCs, as well as making contributions to other emulators such as Bochs.
+Since 1986 our team has pioneered the development Atari 8-bit, Atari ST, and Apple Macintosh emulators for Intel based PCs, published conference papers on portable emulation, and contributed to third party emulators such as Bochs and Hatari.

 Run hundreds of Atari 800 and 130XE games at once!
 Click the video above for a brief intro demo, or the video below for detailed 13-minute walkthrough of every... single... cool... new... holy... cow...
 I... didn't... know...
 I... needed.. this... how... have...
 I... lived... without... it... feature!

 XFORMER 10 (original October 10 2018 release and documentation)

 XFORMER 10 latest bug fixes and development repository for Windows 10 and 11: sourcetest binary

 HATARI for ARM64 at VCF 2019: The emulators.com team is proud to demonstrate and release the world's first native ARM64 port of Hatari (Atari ST/STe/TT emulator) for Windows 10 on ARM64.
 Visit our booth at the 2019 Vintage Computer Festival Pacific Northwest in Seattle to celebrate 40 Years Of Atari Desktop Computers.
 (More)

 XFORMER 10 at VCF 2019: The emulators.com team is bringing our vintage Atari 800, 800XL, and 130XE hardware to the 2019 Vintage Computer Festival Pacific Northwest in Seattle to celebrate 40 Years Of Atari Desktop Computers.
 (More)